preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 ##Running the QAP Pipelines on AWS Amazon Cloud Instances

-*** STILL IN PROGRESS ***

 With access to the Amazon Cloud, the QAP measures can be calculated for a large volume of subjects quickly.

-[AMI setup.. documentation necessary here? or link to somewhere else]

-### install QAP on your AMI, and pre-requisites
+Since there is substantial overlap between the software pre-requisites of QAP and [C-PAC](http://fcp-indi.github.io/docs/user/index.html), it is recommended that you use the C-PAC AMI for your cloud instances.
+The C-PAC AMI can be used as a base onto which you can [install QAP](#qap).
+Consult [C-PAC's cloud instructions](http://fcp-indi.github.io/docs/user/cloud.html) for more information on how to use the C-PAC AMI, as well as more general information about AWS.

+If you choose to use another AMI, you will need to install both QAP and its pre-requisites from scratch by [following the instructions above](#installing-the-qap-package).
+You will also need to configure Starcluster to use the `mnt_config` and `cpac_sge` plugins by following the instructions [here](http://fcp-indi.github.io/docs/user/cloud.html#installing-the-c-pac-starcluster-plug-ins).

 ### Generating Your S3 Subject Dictionary File

 The QAP software package comes with a script called *qap_aws_s3_dict_generator.py*, which can be run from any directory once the package is installed.
-This script will create a YAML file containing the filepaths to your data stored on your AWS S3 bucket storage.
+This script will create a YAML file containing the filepaths to the data stored in your AWS S3 bucket storage.
 You will need this dictionary YAML file to start an AWS Cloud run for QAP.
 This script takes in five input parameters:

 * **scan_type**: *anat* or *func*, depending on which QAP measures you will be using the S3 subject dictionary for
 * **bucket_name**: the name of your AWS S3 bucket